 When parents feel supported, the whole family benefits.
-As a parent it can be difficult to know how to respond to behaviors or how to handle tough parenting situations.
-It can be helpful to have a place where parents can go to process struggles, learn parenting tools, and come up with a plan for how to respond to their children.
+As a parent, it can be challenging to know how to respond to behaviors or handle tough parenting situations.
+It can be helpful to have a resource where parents can go to process struggles, learn parenting tools, and develop a plan for how to respond to their children.

-Most parents are eager to learn new approaches to discipline and highly value the skills of limits setting and choice giving.
-In addition, teaching the skills of responding to the child’s feelings and returning responsibility to the child has been found to reduce parental stress and create a more positive environment at home.
+Most parents are eager to learn new approaches to discipline and highly value the skills of limit setting and choice giving.
+Additionally, teaching the skills of responding to the child’s feelings and returning responsibility to the child has been found to reduce parental stress and create a more positive environment at home.
 That outcome can influence the entire family system.

-During parent support sessions, I offer perspective, tools, support and feedback.
-These sessions can positively change the structure and dynamic of the family, which leads to healthy, responsible, emotionally intelligent children and peaceful households.
+During parent support sessions, I offer perspectives, tools, support, and feedback.
+These sessions can positively change the structure and dynamics of the family, which leads to healthy, responsible, emotionally intelligent children and peaceful households.

 Parenting support is an essential part of your child's healing journey, one so important that I have ensured that your first consultation is free.